 This document has been compiled in good faith, exercising all due care and attention.
-The document has been developed by Muswellbrook Shire Council from the NSW Office of Environment and Heritage "Flying-fox Camp Management Plan Template 2016".
+The document has been developed from the NSW Office of Environment and Heritage "Flying-fox Camp Management Plan Template 2016".

 The Office of Environment and Heritage (OEH) has compiled this template in good faith, exercising all due care and attention.
-No representation is made by either Muswellbrook Shire Council or OEH about the accuracy, completeness or suitability of the information in this publication for any particular purpose.
-Neither Muswellbrook Shire Council nor OEH shall not be liable for any damage which may occur to any person or organisation taking action or not on the basis of this publication.
+No representation is made about the accuracy, completeness or suitability of the information in this publication for any particular purpose.

+OEH and Muswellbrook Shire Council shall not be liable for any damage which may occur to any person or organisation taking action or not on the basis of this publication.
 Readers should seek appropriate advice when applying the information to their specific needs.